profphip/cmpt221-tmp/README.md

     # create a new branch and switch to it
     git checkout -b "<lab name>"
     ```
-2. Work on your lab in the branch.
-I recommend making multiple commits, and not one big one, but I'll leave the decision up to you.
-Just make sure you write up a somewhat detailed and/or entertaining commit message explaining what you're committing.
+2. Work on your lab in the newly created branch.
+When you're ready to commit and push your changes, write up a somewhat detailed and/or entertaining commit message explaining what you're committing.
+Please don't push your changes at once, rather, complete a section of the lab, then push those changes.
+You should have multiple commits for each lab.
     ```bash
     git add .
     git commit -m "your message here"